College Students Receiving Packages Not 'Old School'

-That’s just one of the findings of an online survey conducted by Harris Poll of more than 2,000 adults in the United States on behalf of Ricoh.
-The online survey was conducted February 18-20, 2015 in the U.S. among 2,053 adults aged 18 and over (among which 960 have been an outpatient and/or inpatient in a hospital in the past five years).
+The above finding is part of an online survey conducted by Harris Poll on behalf of Ricoh.
+The online survey was conducted August 31-September 2, 2015 in the U.S. with 2,053 adults aged 18 and over (among which 170 are college students).

 Unfortunately, many recipients don't receive mail and packages on time, with 494 million pieces not reaching their destinations within their allotted time frames.2 This is happening in spite of the fact that first-class single piece mail volume, consisting of stamped items like bill payments, cards and letters, was down 39 percent between 2008 and 2014.3

 Despite the shifting mix of mail types and volumes, many colleges have mailcenters designed for the 1950s.
 Back then, students received paper mail every day but only one or two packages a year.
 Students aren't receiving their mail and packages in a timely manner now because they don't know they have mail:

 • Approximately 3 out of 4 college students in the survey said it would be helpful to receive immediate notification of a package and/or mail delivery.